dlcs/protagonist/docs/rfcs/022-stub-assets.md

 >
 > If we supported JWT tokens and claims we could specify what consumers can use this space.

-### Specific Logic
+### Validation/Logic Changes

-If we use space 0 for _all_ stub assets we can make the validation logic work slightly differently - all fields will act as they do with other spaces with the exception that:
+If we use space 0 for _all_ stub assets we can make updates to the validation logic to help.

+In space 0, all fields will act as they do with other spaces with the exception that `"deliveryChannel"` must be `none`, any other value is rejected.

+When using the `none` channel:
 * `"origin"` and `"mediaType"` are optional.
-If not supplied they gain placeholder values.
+If not supplied they gain placeholder values (this will be considerably simpler to implement over changing logic to check for existence).
-* `"deliveryChannel"` must be `none`, any other value is rejected.

-> [!NOTE]
-> Do we want to do this?
-I'm not sure if different validation logic is better than the consumer passing random values?
-Restricting use of none makes sense.

-The API can shortcut assets and auto-finish them, no need to notify Engine at all.
+* The API can shortcut assets and auto-finish them, no need to notify Engine at all.

 ### Routing / Paths